Greetings from UW Study Abroad!

 Director, UW Study Abroad

 Student safety abroad is of utmost concern and we work to ensure that we are assessing the risks posed to our students in each and every program.
-The UW Global Travel Security Manager oversees the moderation of that risk and determines when we need to be involved in incidents that occur abroad.
+The UW Global Travel Security Management Team oversees the moderation of that risk and determines when we need to be involved in incidents that occur abroad.
 Additionally, each student is required to enroll in the UW Student Abroad Insurance Plan.
 This plan is a comprehensive, international medical and emergency evacuation insurance designed to meet the specific needs of study abroad students.
 Find more information about student safety abroad.

 Financing a study abroad program can occasionally be daunting, but sometimes surprising.
 Except in the case of exchange, students pay a program fee in lieu of their tuition when they study abroad.
 Regardless, costs for study abroad are largely driven by the cost of living in the part of the world where the program is located.
 Financial assistance is available in the form of scholarships as well as financial aid revision.
 Whatever the situation, it will likely require careful financial planning.
 With careful planning and a reasonable amount of flexibility, financial resources should not be a deterrent to study abroad.
 Find more information about financing study abroad.